windmill-labs/windmilldocs/docs/getting_started/8_scheduling_scripts_flows/index.md

 ---
-slug: cron-job-schedules
-title: 'Cron to Windmill: Task Scheduling with an UI, Run History and Enhanced Permissions'
-authors: [henricourdent]
+title: 'Scheduling Scripts and Flows'
 tags: [tutorial, cron job, schedules, automation]
 image: ./0-header.png
 ---

 Windmill has the same set of features of cron, with an UI and control panels.
+It allows you to define Schedules for Scripts and Flows.
+Once a Schedule is defined, it will **automatically run the script at the set frequency**.
+Think of it as an easy-to-use CRON scheduler that you can share with other users.

+A Schedule consists of a **Script or Flow**, its **arguments** and a **CRON expression** that controls the execution frequency.

 <!--truncate-->